 Problems such as the rise of superbugs from antibiotic overuse and the growing incidence of golden staph infections in hospitals highlight the urgency of finding new chemicals with therapeutic properties.

-Dr Sylvia Urban from the School of Science works in the field of natural products chemistry and has made a number of breakthroughs in this area.
+Associate Professor Sylvia Urban from the School of Science works in the field of natural products chemistry and has made a number of breakthroughs in this area.
 RMIT spoke to her to find out more.

 What do you do at RMIT?